you-n-g/simplegpt.nvim/README.md

     - [x] Resume last answer.
     - [X] Diff mode
     - [x] Fast copy code in backquotes
-    - [ ] Answering in the background(it will stop the answering streaming if we exit the QA UI)
+    - [ ] async Answering in the background(it will stop the answering streaming if we exit the QA UI)
+      - It would boots the writing workflow.
+        - We can create a new tab and ask the question further
     - [x] Temporary register(without saving to disk)
     - Repository level context
       - Add file content to context